Areas of Study

 Public History/Museum Studies (Minor)

 The public history/museum studies minor exposes students to the techniques and practices that will allow graduates to work in museums, for the National Park Service, for state historical societies or in other public history careers.
-Students have the opportunity to choose between the managerial track, which prepares them to operate the business side of a museum, and the curatorial track, which prepares them to work with historical collections and teaches the techniques of creating exhibits.
+Students have the opportunity to explore careers in either museum or public history, or both, learning the skills to work with historical collections and creating exhibits.
 Faculty research and teaching interests include material culture, popular music, sport history and oral history.
-As part of this minor, students must complete a public service internship, working in a museum, at a state historical society or the like.
-Recent students have interned with the North Dakota Historical Society, the Erie (PA) County Historical Society, and at the Smithsonian Institution.
+As part of this minor, students must complete a public service internship working in a museum, at a state historical society or the like.
+Recent graduates are working for the Smithsonian, Ohio Historical Society, National Archives, and COSI.

 Public History/Museum Studies Minor Semester Requirements (21 credit hours)